-It's not uncommon for people to fall under the belief that traveling is a remedy for being a shitty person or having shitty outlooks on life.
-That's more or less what I imagine is the premise of Eat Pray Love.
+It's not uncommon for people to fall under the belief that travelling is a remedy for being a shitty person or having shitty outlooks on life.
+That's more or less what I imagine is the premise of Eat, Pray, Love.
 One Mark Twain quote exemplifies it the best, "Travel is fatal to prejudice, bigotry, and narrow-mindedness."
-The quote, shared generously on Instagram travel accounts that heavily feature the same photo of Santorini every six months, is a nice way for people who can afford to travel to feel good about themselves.
+The quote, shared generously on Instagram travel accounts that heavily feature the same photo of Santorini every six months is a nice way for people who can afford to travel to feel good about themselves.
 Not only are you escaping from your everyday life, you're becoming better for doing so.
-Of course, it's worth wondering exactly what it means for those of us who bear the brunt of prejudice, bigotry, and narrow-mindedness.
+Of course, it's worth wondering exactly what it means for those of us who bear the brunt of prejudice, bigotry and narrow-mindedness.
 What is that person supposed to learn?

-I've been privileged enough to have the resources and time to do my fair share of traveling.
-Naturally, I've picked up on a lot of know-how you'd only gain through experience—stuff like when to buy tickets, how to make the most out of a short layover, and how to sleep comfortably with minimal drooling.
-All of these things come naturally to me.
-Still there are consequences.
-I'll never be prepared for no matter how often I go across the world.
+I've been privileged enough to have the resources and time to do my fair share of travelling.
+Naturally, I've picked up on a lot of know-how you'd only know through experience—stuff like when to buy tickets, how to make the most out of a short layover and how to sleep comfortably with minimal drooling come naturally to me.
+Still there are consequences I'll never be prepared for no matter how often I go across the world.
 Being a Muslim who wears a hijab, passing through security still makes me anxious and can sometimes give me panic attacks based on the country I'm visiting.
-There's no way to know whether or not I'll get a little extra attention from a TSA agent, or if I'll be asked questions in a way that make me feel there's no correct answer.
+There's no way to know whether or not I'll get a little extra attention from a TSA agent, or if I'll be asked questions in a way that makes you feel there's no correct answer.
 And while the journey can be rough, I face plenty of worries once I reach my destination.
 When I go to a new country or city, I'm left wondering how much racism or prejudice I'll endure.